Acute Hearing Loss Referral Access Criteria

 History

-• Relevant history, onset, duration and severity of hearing loss including:
+• Relevant history, onset, duration of symptoms including:

 • Details of previous treatment and outcome